Faisal Kutty: Works

-He is a regular contributor to The Toronto Star, The Express Tribune and the Middle East Eye.
+He is a regular contributor to The Toronto Star, Newsweek, and The Express Tribune.
+His work also appears in Al Jazeera English, Zeteo News and the Middle East Eye.
 His writings have also appeared in many newspapers and magazines, including the Toronto Star, The Globe and Mail, Arab News, Alahram Weekly, Northwest Indiana Post-Tribune, Counterpunch, and Lawyers Weekly, National Post among dozens of others.
 His work appears regularly in JURIST.